 Seven, including 3 children, dead in carpet factory gas leak

 Seven people, including three children, were on Thursday killed after inhaling poisonous gas in a carpet factory at Jalalpur village in Bisvan area, about 35 kms from here, police said.
-The incident took place due to leakage of the gas in the factory, they said.
+The incident took place due to gas leakage in the factory, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)